marcelmos/wp-todo-list-plugin/README.md

 Set task as done:
 - Press "Set as Done" button on task.
 > :memo: NOTE: You can "undone" task by pressing "Set ToDo" button.

+Hovering over icon on bottom left on task show you all contributers which are set for task.

 ## Author
 - Marcel Moś - Developer